MonNum5/Blockpost_COVID-19_Udacity/README.md

 # Progression and effects of the COVID-19 virus in South Korea

-## Projection Motivation and Objectives
+## Project Motivation and Objectives
 The COVID-19 virus is an incisive event in the 21st century and nearly every country and indiviuum is effected in one way or another.
 The situation sparks questions like:

 - How dangerous is the virus, and how is risk for different demographic groups